sebastianromerocruz/CS3113-material/lectures/transformations/README.md

 <sub>**Figure 4**: Our beating triangle rotated 45-degrees to the _left_.</sub>

 You may be wondering why `glm::rotate()`'s third parameter is a `glm::vec3` object.
 While it is not the only way to invoke `glm::rotate()`, doing so this way will assign each the three values of the `glm::vec3` object to an x-, y-, and z-plane.
 What OpenGL is basically looking for here is the axis upon which you want to rotate your model.
 In our case, we will basically only be rotating on the z-axis.
+Technically, this `glm::vec3` object can have any value other than `1.0f`—it is essentially considering any non-zero value to mean that we want to rotate on that specified axis.

 Since all of our games for the time being will be in two dimensions (i.e. the x- and y-dimensions), rotating on these two axes would only look to us, a viewer with a bird's eye view, like shrinking and stretching:

 - Rotating on the **x-axis**: